lepek/search/README.md

 ### Start the Solr service

-This should be done before running the migrations so the Solr server can index automatically the data:
+This should be done before running the migrations so the Solr server can index automatically the data.
+Make sure you have a Java Runtime Environment installed and the system PATH variable setup, and then start the service like this:

 ```
 bundle exec rake sunspot:solr:start